Matt Labash: Slack Tide

-In October, 2021, Labash launched a Substack newsletter called "Slack Tide."
+In October, 2021, Labash launched a newsletter called Slack Tide.
 The newsletter, which comes out once to twice a week, requires a subscription, though some posts are free to the public.
 Labash describes the newsletter as being "about life and politics and culture and fly fishing and God and whatever else comes, not necessarily in that order."

 Early career

 He has said that his first job was at "a pool snack bar at the Andrews AFB Officer's Club."

 Before joining The Weekly Standard in 1995, Labash worked for the Albuquerque Monthly, Washingtonian magazine, and The American Spectator.

 Weekly Standard

 Labash wrote for the Weekly Standard since its founding in 1995.
 His first article for the magazine appeared in its issue of September 18, 1995.

 He wrote two general types of pieces for the Weekly Standard – pieces for the magazine's website that "are a lot riff-ier, and pop-culture-y and you can polish it off in a day or two," and pieces for the print magazine that require him to "go see the world and find an interesting nook and cranny...
 I like to find little undiscovered pockets or subjects or interesting people and just ride them into the ground.
 Things I know other people aren't going to get at."
 He has said that he profiles men "who are not quite in control of their own appetites, who live a little bit larger, so we don't have to."

 Labash has profiled scores of people for the Standard, including his friend and colleague Christopher Hitchens, politician James Traficant (whom he called "the most colorful man who ever inhabited Congress"), CNN reporter Anderson Cooper (of whom he has stated "now all journalistic history is divided into two periods: BAC and AAC.
 Before Anderson Cooper and After"), filmmaker Michael Moore ("a Ritz-Carlton revolutionary...the entertainment world's Jesse Jackson, a migratory Mau-Mauist showing up at corporations to demand concessions that will ultimately benefit him, leaving companies a choice between throwing him a bone and risking public humiliation"), and celebrity lawyer William Kunstler ("Defender of Stalinists, all-around press hound, and guest star on TV's Law and Order").